 Since being brought on board in early 2007, iCorps has stabilized the construction company’s systems, resolved chronic reliability and connectivity issues, implemented two phases of upgrades, set up seamless networking operations with the new Plymouth office and multiple on-site trailers, and implemented an effective disaster recovery solution.

+The positive changes have been particularly evident to Brooks who has been able to get back to performing the job that he was hired to do.
 “Today, the only time I ever deal with IT issues is when [iCorps] comes in for its regular hardware review, because everything just runs the way it should.
 All of the constant failures, things getting hung up, that just doesn’t happen anymore.”

 As far as benefits that the relationship brings to the table, Brooks sees the help desk component of the iCorps’ Managed Care solution as a real advantage.
 “That kind of ‘right there when you need it’ support is something that we never had before.
 It keeps us from getting hamstrung so we can continue to provide our services to our clients.”

 The broad expertise that iCorps provides also has proven valuable for Delphi, which has helped integrate multiple, more current technologies such as VOIP “to work with our systems flawlessly,” says Brooks.